Rappahannock County, Virginia

-Rappahannock County is a county located in the northern Piedmont region of the Commonwealth of Virginia, US, adjacent to Shenandoah National Park.
+Rappahannock County is a county located in the northern Piedmont of the Commonwealth of Virginia, US, adjacent to Shenandoah National Park.
 As of the 2020 Census, the population was 7,348.
-Its county seat is Washington.
-The name "Rappahannock" comes from the Algonquian word lappihanne (also noted as toppehannock), meaning "river of quick, rising water" or "where the tide ebbs and flows."
+Its county seat and only incorporated town, is Washington.
+The name "Rappahannock" comes from the Algonquian word lappihanne, meaning "river of quick, rising water" or "where the tide ebbs and flows."
 The county is included in the Washington-Arlington-Alexandria, DC-VA-MD-WV Metropolitan Statistical Area.

 History

 Rappahannock County was founded by an act of the Virginia General Assembly in 1833, based on the growing population's need to have better access to a county seat.
 The county's land was carved from Culpeper County.
 Rappahannock County was named for the river that separates it from Fauquier County.

 The land on which Rappahannock County is sited was owned in the early 1700s by Thomas Fairfax 6th Lord Fairfax.
 It was part of the Northern Neck Proprietary, which consisted of 5.3 million acres of land located between the Rappahannock River and the Potomac River, from their headwaters in the Blue Ridge Mountains to the Chesapeake Bay.
 In 1649, King Charles II of England, then in exile in France after the execution of his father (Charles I), had given this unmapped and unsettled region to seven loyal supporters.
 By 1688, the proprietary was owned solely by Thomas Lord Culpeper whose only child married Thomas 5th Lord Fairfax in 1690.
 They acquired the proprietary on the death of Lord Culpeper, and the region became synonymous with the Fairfax name.
 In 1719, Thomas Fairfax 6th Lord Fairfax inherited the land.

 In 1728, the land that became Rappahannock County began to be granted to individuals by agents of King George II of Great Britain.
 At that time, it was believed that the headwaters of the Rappahannock River were in the Chester Gap area and that the Rappahannock County land was located south of the Northern Neck Proprietary.
 Much of the land granted by the King consisted of large tracts along the rivers and streams and was prime agricultural land.
 In 1735, Thomas Fairfax brought suit against the English crown because of these land grants.
 Surveying parties were dispatched which determined that the headwaters of the Rappahannock River was the Conway River, which leads into the Rapidan River and then into the Rappahannock River.
 After 10 years, Fairfax won his suit against the Crown, and land grants in this area subsequent to 1745 were made by Fairfax.
 After the American Revolution, the remaining land, located primarily in the mountains, was granted by the Commonwealth of Virginia.